Limited Clients. Proven Results.

 Speeding Ticket Points in Olmsted Falls, Ohio

 Clients call us to avoid points on their driving record.
 Points are added to your record depending on the specific circumstances of the offense.
 For example, if you get a speeding ticket and are convicted for speeding:

 Over 10 MPH when the posted speed limit is 55 MPH or more, a conviction will result in 2 points on your driving record.

-Contact a Speeding Ticket Defense Attorney in Olmsted Falls today to discuss the possible penalties associated with your speeding ticket.
+Contact a Speeding Ticket Lawyer in Olmsted Falls today to discuss the possible penalties associated with your speeding ticket.

 Beware of Increased Speeding Ticket Penalties

 A typical speeding ticket under state law is a minor misdemeanor.
 A state code minor misdemeanor has a maximum fine of $150 and no possibility of jail.
 The local codes that label the same speeding offense as a higher misdemeanor carry more severe penalties, including the possibility of jail.
 For Example:

 Fine up to $250 and a jail sentence up to 30 days.